 Nature trail #8

 The Woodland Trust classifies 4 metre diameter oaks as "veteran" trees.
 This English Oak is the largest oak tree in Broadacre.
 We started measuring it in 2012 and it has been steadily inching (or centimetering!) its way to that 4m landmark.
-For the last few years, though, the growth stalled.
-Finally, in 2021, the tree has broken the barrier.
+For a few years, though, the growth stalled.
+Finally, in 2021, the tree broke the barrier.